tkc004/RadHydropy/docs/gravity.rst

 Cosmological supercomoving gravity
 -----------------------------------

-For a supercomoving spherical simulation, enable cosmological gravity with ``par.gravity.cosmological_gravity: true`` and ``par.gravity.supercomoving_coordinates: true``.
+For a supercomoving spherical simulation, enable the cosmological gravity coupling with ``par.cosmology.cosmological: true`` and ``par.cosmology.supercomoving_coordinates: true``.
+These are cosmology settings, not ``par.gravity`` settings.
 The gravity model then subtracts the homogeneous comoving background density and uses the enclosed excess mass:

 .. math::